exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 3. Around your last pub mark, you can start auto-buying \\(c_2\\).
 At this point, you should
    1. Buy \\(q_1\\) up to \\(15\%\\) of the cost of the next doubling purchase (\\(2^x\\) purchase)
    2. Buy \\(c_1\\) after you purchase \\(c_2\\) until \\(q\\) reaches its new cap
 4. Once you reach your desired multiplier, publish.
-Rinse and repeat this for stonks.
+5. Repeat this for stonks.

 ###### Commentary